compashka/coverage/README.md

 # Coverage Profiling for Go Applications

-`coverage-profiling` is a Go package that provides HTTP handlers and utilities to collect, merge, and display **runtime code coverage** data in multi-instance Go applications.
+`coverage` is a Go package that provides HTTP handlers and utilities to collect, merge, and display **runtime code coverage** data in multi-instance Go applications.
 It is particularly useful in environments like **Kubernetes** where multiple pods run the same application and you want to aggregate coverage metrics across all instances.

 ---